 1. Unpaved Roads Driving in Rural Areas

 You should also reduce your speed when driving on these roads; even if you think it looks smooth, unexpected bumps and dips can appear out of nowhere.
-You quickly could be broken down and need assistance.
+You could quickly be broken down and need assistance.

 2. Wildlife Crossing Signs Are There For A Reason